devole1/A520MK-RYZENTOSH/README.md

 ![Alt text](https://github.com/devole1/A520MK-RYZENTOSH/blob/main/Screenshot%202025-04-28%20at%2010.02.11.png "A520MKHACKTINOSH")

+TESTED ON:
-TESTED ON macOS Sequoia 15.4.1
+- macOS Sequoia 15.4.1
+Should work fine on all 15.x released until 28.April.2025

 hi guys,
 this is my hackintosh setup: